-- MAINTCSM

-- 6. During upgrade, the following user IDs will be deleted.
-If there is any data on the user IDs' minidisks that you want to save, you should copy the data to a new location before starting your upgrade.

-- CMS1

-- OPNCLOUD

-- ZVMLXTS

-- ZVMMAPLX

-- 7. If upgrading a non-SSI, a one-member SSI, or the first member of a multimember SSI, and your system being upgraded has products loaded to the VMPSFS file pool:

-- The VMPSFS file pool needs free space to hold the new release files.

-- Determine how much space is available in storage group 1 and storage group 2 for the VMPSFS file pool, by doing the following:
+- 8. If you are upgrading a non-SSI, a one-member SSI, or the first member of a multimember SSI, and your system that is being upgraded has products loaded to the VMPSFS file pool: - The VMPSFS file pool needs free space to hold the new release files. - To determine how much space is available in storage group 1 and storage group 2 for the VMPSFS file pool, enter: